Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Conclusion

-\acknowledgments This work was supported by the European Commission’s Horizon Europe Framework Programme under the Research and Innovation Action GA n.
-101070546–MUQUABIS, by the European Defence Agency under the project Q-LAMPS Contract No B PRJ- RT-989, and by the MUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) Bando 2022 - project n.
-20227HSE83 – ThAI-MIA funded by the European Union - Next Generation EU.
+This work was supported by the European Union’s Research and Innovation Programme Horizon Europe G.A. no. 101070546 (MUQUABIS), by the European Defence Agency under the project Q-LAMPS Contract No. B PRJ- RT-989, by the PNRR MUR project PE0000023-NQSTI, and by the MUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) Bando 2022, Project No. 20227HSE83 – ThAI-MIA funded by the European Union - Next Generation EU.